Bulk Tagging & Sources

 | Shift + Click | Select a range of files from the last clicked file |

-Section titled “The bulk edit bar”When multiple files are selected, a bar appears showing the number of selected files with an Add button.
-Click it to choose whether to apply a Tag or a Source to all selected files at once.
-This is the same picker used on individual file rows, so the workflow is consistent everywhere.
+Section titled “The bulk action bar”When multiple files are selected, a bar appears at the bottom of the file list showing the number of selected files.
+Click the action you want to apply to all selected files at once.

 Applying a tag

-Section titled “Applying a tag”- Click Add in the bulk bar.
+Section titled “Applying a tag”- Click Tag in the bulk bar.

 - Select an existing tag or type a name to create a new one.